 The telecom industry has been anticipating the rollout of 5G network technologies for several years now, but the future is finally here.
-While 4G networks offered a clear step forward from previous generations, 5G could potentially transform how data center services are provided over the internet, offering faster connections and making data-intensive technologies like augmented reality and autonomous vehicles viable on a large scale.
+While 4G networks offered a clear step forward from previous generations, 5G could potentially transform how data center services are provided over the internet, offering faster connections and making data-intensive technologies like augmented reality and machine learning viable on a large scale.
+Given the major role 5G will play in the future, it’s important to evaluate a few key 5G statistics.

 As 5G network connectivity continues to roll out in select markets throughout 2019, more customers will have the opportunity to upgrade to the new service.
-For the moment, most 5G connections are restricted to wireless technologies associated with home internet service, but a new generation of phones designed for 5G cellular service are right around the corner.
+For the moment, most 5G connections are restricted to wireless technologies associated with home internet service, but a new generation of phones designed for 5G cellular service is already hitting the market.
 By the end of 2024, there is projected to be 1.5 billion 5G mobile subscriptions.
-This broad coverage will be essential for enabling the Internet of Things, as more than four billion IoT connections are expected within the next five years.
+This broad coverage will be essential for enabling a new generation of smart devices, as more than four billion IoT connections are expected within the next five years.

 Unlike the massive cell towers used by 4G networks, 5G towers are sometimes called “small cells” because of their size and ability to transmit data over a different part of the radio spectrum.
 Designed for interconnectivity, multiple 5G towers are deployed across a network to create additional connection points and relay data faster than the centralized cell towers of previous generations.
 This tower density will allow 5G networks to support far more IoT devices than is currently possible.
 While today’s 4G networks can accommodate a few thousand devices per square mile, 5G will provide fast network connectivity for millions of devices, opening up tremendous possibilities for industrial IoT applications and the sensor networks of smart cities.